zenml-io/zenml/docs/book/developer-guide/steps-and-pipelines.md

 ### Instantiate and run your Pipeline

-With your pipeline recipe in hand you can now specify which particular steps implement the pipeline.
+With your pipeline recipe in hand you can now specify which concrete step implementations are used.
 And with that, you are ready to run:

 ```python